-Figures~\ref{fig5} and ~\ref{fig6} illustrate the fitting of the triangular flow ($v_3$) for Pb-Pb collisions at $\sqrt{s_{NN}}$ = 5.02 TeV~\cite{ALICE:2018yph} and for Xe- Xe collisions at $\sqrt{s_{NN}}$ = 5.44 TeV~\cite{ALICE:2021ibz}, respectively.
+Figures~\ref{fig5} and ~\ref{fig6} illustrate the fitting of the triangular flow ($v_3$) of $\pi^{\pm}$, $K^{\pm}$, $p+\bar{p}$,$\Lambda+\bar{\Lambda}$ for Pb-Pb collisions at $\sqrt{s_{NN}}$ = 5.02 TeV~\cite{ALICE:2018yph} and that of $\pi^{\pm}$, $K^{\pm}$, and $p+\bar{p}$ for Xe- Xe collisions at $\sqrt{s_{NN}}$ = 5.44 TeV~\cite{ALICE:2021ibz}, respectively.
 In Pb-Pb collisions, we have fitted the experimental results upto $p_T$ = 10 GeV for both pions and protons.
 For $p_T >$ 10 GeV, we get a higher value of $\chi^2/ndf$.
 For kaons, the experimental data is available upto only 4 GeV so we have not fitted beyond this due to unavailability of data.
+We have fitted the experimental data for lambda upto $p_T$ = 5.6 GeV as we are getting large $\chi^2/ndf$ values.
 We observe that, in Pb-Pb collisions, $\rho_a$ increases when one go towards the peripheral collision.
 In Xe-Xe collisions, we have fitted the experimental results upto $p_T$ = 5 GeV for pions while for kaons it is upto $p_T$ = 4 GeV imposed by the limitations of data points within the given dataset.
 For protons, we have considered the experimental data upto $p_T$ = 4 GeV as beyond this we get higher $\chi^2/ndf$ values.
 We again notice that $\rho_a$ increases with the centrality for all the particles.

 In figure~\ref{fig7}, we have displayed the fitting of the experimental data for $v_4$ as a function of $p_T$ for Pb-Pb collisions at $\sqrt{s_{NN}}$ = 5.02 TeV~\cite{ALICE:2018yph} for the various centralities with a $p_T$ range upto 5 GeV for pions and protons.
 This limitation is attributed to the presence of large error bars in the experimental data, which resulted in a large value of $\chi^2/ndf$.
 For kaons, the range is also limited to 4 GeV, in accordance with the available data.
 Again, We find that $\rho_a$ increases when one goes from the most central to peripheral collisions.